 - Sardines – I know, I know… They may take a while to get used to looking at but these guys are as nutritious as they are delicious.
 Caught off the Canadian and American west coast they are a sustainable option as per Sea Choice.
 One serving of sardines will get you a ~1200mg of EPA and DHA,

 - Sablefish/Black Cod – Another sustainable choice as per Sea Choice, just make sure they are caught off the B.C.
 Coastline and no further south.
 A 100g serve of Sablefish can offer you a whopping ~1800mg of EPA and DHA,

 - Flaxseeds – The king of omega-3s in the plant kingdom, flaxseeds are a great alternative if you’re not into ocean creatures and critters.
-With 1 tbsp flaxseeds containing ~3.4g ALA (recommended intake 2-5g per day) you can’t go wrong.
+With 1 tablespoon of flaxseeds containing ~3.4g ALA (recommended intake 2-5g per day), you can’t go wrong.
 For more information check out the post How To Get Your Omega-3s – For The Vegetarians.

 Rachel Dickens, The Conscious Dietitian, is a Registered Dietitian and Certified Diabetes Educator.
 She graduated with her Masters in Nutrition and Dietetics in 2010 from Griffith University.
 She strives to provide evidence-based nutrition information with a focus on plant-based nutrition, and share some of her favourite seasonal recipes and sustainable eating tips.